Ultreon/bubble-blaster-2/README.md

 # Bubble Blaster 2 - Issues and Wiki.

+## Coming soon
+The game's code is coming soon!

 ## There's a bug / my game crashes
  * Go to the [issue tracker](https://github.com/Ultreon/bubble-blaster-2/issues).
  * Press on the `New Issue` button.